5 Ways to Make Travel A Little Easier This Summer

 2. Give Yourself Time

-It’s a tad busy in airports this summer with the post-covid recruitment issues, so give yourself plenty of time to avoid last minute panics.
+It’s always a tad busy in airports during the summer holiday season, so give yourself plenty of time to avoid last minute panics.
 Queuing can take longer.
 And if you’re travelling with kids or in a group, you need time to make sure you have everyone through and accounted for.
 Also have time to maybe enjoy a bit of last minute shopping or a cold drink before you board the plane.

 3. Hydrate, Hydrate, Hydrate.